kanav89/cse412_FinanceTracker/README.md

 ```
 psql -d project -f schemaswithdata.sql
 ```
-If schemaswithdata.sql fails on very old Postgres with transaction_timeout, delete that line from the file and rerun.

 **5. Open two terminal windows**
 You will run the backend and frontend separately.